scylladb/sphinx-scylladb-theme/extensions/sphinx-multiversion/README.md

 # sphinx-multiversion

-Fork of https://github.com/Holzhaus/sphinx-multiversion for the Scylla Project.
+Fork of https://github.com/Holzhaus/sphinx-multiversion for the ScyllaDB Project.

 Sphinx extension for building self-hosted versioned docs.